 You will learn by attending real-time (synchronous) lectures, hearing from guest speakers, visiting clinical sites (virtually), writing personal reflections, and completing online assignments.
 As you learn about various topics, COVID-19 examples will be used to help you better understand its impact on the health care field.
 Carefully review the course syllabus that is posted on Blackboard for more information about the class.

-When to Use Open Lab and Blackboard
+When to Use Open Lab, Blackboard, and Zoom

 1. Asynchronous (self-directed) learning through Open Lab